Email Security

 The Benefits of XDR in the Real World

 Extended detection and response (XDR) solutions can unify threat detection, hunting, investigation, and response.
-XDR solutions can optimize an organization’s cybersecurity functions and tools by leveraging tightly integrated real time or near-real-time data from key security systems.
+XDR solutions can optimize an organization’s cybersecurity functions and tools by leveraging tightly integrated real-time or near-real-time data from key security systems.
 This data can then be used to analyze, triage, and investigate cyberthreats prior to instructing an organization’s cybersecurity systems to take the necessary and most effective automated actions.

 XDR not only accelerates threat detection and response, but can improve the overall productivity of security analysts and security operations teams at all levels.
 In addition, lower-level analysts will be able to accomplish much more via automation after being freed from many of the false positives that XDR can eliminate.
 Higher-level analysts will receive more sophisticated, timelier analytics and recommendations for remediating advanced attacks, and insights for performing more proactive threat hunting.

 In real-world implementations, XDR can link an attempt to change a registry key on an endpoint with network telemetry from multiple systems to recognize a connection with traffic to a specific IP address, seeing how information traversed internal switches to reach a high-risk Internet site that delivered a keylogger-infected file to the endpoint.
-XDR can then capture email gateway telemetry, linking the same attack to an attempt to send emails containing high-risk links from the infected endpoint to accounts throughout an organization.
+XDR can then capture secure email gateway telemetry, linking the same attack to an attempt to send emails containing high-risk links from the infected endpoint to accounts throughout an organization.

 XDR’s machine learning analysis, based on multiple data sources, can recognize this attempt at widespread data exfiltration almost immediately.
 XDR can also recommend a set of remediations and immediately execute them through the same linked systems.
-In addition, XDR can isolate all endpoints impacted by the attack and instruct an email gateway to delete any dangerous emails delivered within the organization before the attack was discovered.
+In addition, XDR can isolate all endpoints impacted by the attack and instruct a secure email gateway to delete any dangerous emails delivered within the organization before the attack was discovered.
 Since all of this analysis occurs in near-real-time, an automated response such as this can prevent most of those emails from being opened by recipients within the organization.
 Meanwhile, the XDR system has developed and stored knowledge it can use in the future to recognize attacks with similar characteristics going forward, enabling it to respond even more accurately and quickly in the future.

 Evaluating XDR Solutions